YuriHFlowers/Project-Hub/README.md

 After have been working in this project for three months, we found interesting insights, and reach the goal.

 The app is ready to use locally.
-The user can add more variables and play with the it.
+The user can add more variables and play with it.

 ## Learned lessons